 In the movie, the Ants are farmers and they grow several varieties of food.
 They are the private sector.
-The Grasshoppers provide “protection” services.
+The Grasshoppers provide “security” services.
 It is clear, as clear as it is in real life, that the biggest threat to the Ants are the Grasshoppers, but none the less, the Grasshoppers are the public or State sector.
 Any amount of food, no matter how small or large, confiscated by the Grasshoppers, will necessarily reduce the amount of food available to the Ants.
 The Grasshopper’s consumption will crowd-out consumption available to the Ants.
 Without the Grasshoppers in their lives, the Ants might, alternatively, decide to grow less food.
 After all, they no longer must feed the Grasshoppers.
-Instead, they might decide to spend that extra time and effort gathering sticks to build better houses.
+Instead, they might decide to spend that extra time and effort gathering sticks to build better houses for themselves.

 To analyze the true return on “investment”, it is helpful to consider the multitude of alternatives that $196 billion of natural and human resources, could have supported in the private sector of the economy.
 For example, $196 billion could have purchased nearly 2 million (1,960,000) $100,000 housing units.
 So, instead of nearly 2 million additional homes for people, that would exist to this day and well in to the future, we have a mothballed Space Shuttle Program.
-Further, while it is true that certain technologies are developed in State laboratories and make their way to individual consumers, there is no telling what additional technologies might have emerged in the process of building an additional 2 million homes.
+Further, while it is true that certain technologies are developed in State laboratories and make their way to individual consumers, there is no telling what alternative or additional technologies might have emerged in the process of building an additional 2 million homes.
 Given the shortage of homes that is reported today, is there any doubt we would have been better off with the houses, than the junked shuttles?